 Early dismissals are discouraged because of disruption of instructional time.
 However, if an early dismissal is absolutely necessary, then an email request must be sent to the building secretary and teacher on the morning of that dismissal stating the reason and designating the time you will arrive to pick up your child.
 The student will be called to the office once you arrive at the office.
-You must wear a mask when you are in the building.
 From 3:00pm to 3:20pm, classroom instruction and procedures will not be interrupted for early dismissals unless a note is presented from the parent or guardian at the beginning of the school day for medical appointments or other urgent reasons.